justinmelnick/justinmelnick.github.io/_pages/publications.md

 <h3>works in progress</h3>

+1. Melnick, Justin, 2024.
+Climate Change Policy is in Season: Complementarities in Global Climate Action.

-1. Melnick, Justin.
+2. Melnick, Justin.
 2024.
 Where Did the Green Voters Go?

-2. Conevska, Aleksandra and Justin Melnick.
+3. Conevska, Aleksandra and Justin Melnick.
 2023.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.

-3. Castillo-Quintana, Martin and Justin Melnick.
+4. Castillo-Quintana, Martin and Justin Melnick.
 2023.
 A Theory of the Consequences of Private Military Companies.

 <h3>other writing</h3>